Flush with cash, Chinese hog producer builds world's largest pig farm

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"We have hit a very favourable period for development.
+Pig prices are very high, our profits are really good, and cash flow is really ample," Qin Jun, Muyuan's vice-general manager, told Reuters at the company's headquarters in Nanyang city in central China.

-In the race to take share, companies like Muyuan are designing higher-density automated farms, betting they can keep disease out while increasing efficiency to satisfy the country's huge appetite for pork.
+In the race to take share, companies such as Muyuan are designing higher-density automated farms, betting that they can keep disease out while increasing efficiency to satisfy the country's huge appetite for pork.

 If it works as planned - and other producers follow suit - the world's top pork consumer could reduce purchases from the global market, upending a booming meat trade that has supported farmers across the world.

-BIGGER IS BETTER With piles of cash, Muyuan and others are building bigger and faster, aiming to grab market share while the sector rebuilds.

-Muyuan will spend about 40 billion yuan this year on new pig farms, Mr Qin said, about eight times what it spent two years ago, and roughly double the capital automaker Tesla is projected to spend.
+Muyuan will spend about 40 billion yuan this year on new pig farms, Mr Qin said, about eight times what it spent two years ago, and roughly double the capital that carmaker Tesla is projected to spend.

 Small farmers, meanwhile, are struggling to get back on their feet amid costly new disease-prevention requirements.

-China's hog herd, the world's largest, shrank by around half in 2019, causing an 11-million tonne pork shortfall that far exceeded global supplies.
+China's hog herd, the world's largest, shrank by around half in 2019, causing an 11-million tonne pork shortfall.
 Imports of all proteins have since surged, sending prices from Brazil to Denmark to record highs.

 "We will employ fewer people and use more technology," he said, pointing to "intelligent" feeding systems, manure cleaning robots, and infrared cameras to detect when pigs have a fever.